I’ll get to the Furutech NCF Booster – but first, a story about a burrito.

 The same could be said about Audiophile “tweaks.”
 They’re meant as finishing touches rather than a core part of the sound system.
 That’s not because their effect is subtle.
 On the contrary, they have the potential to be quite transformative.

 Many of these tweaks attempt to reduce RFI and EMI or mechanical vibrations.
-Depending on the materials and components used – they could have different effect on a variety of systems.
+Depending on the materials and components used – they could have a different effect on a variety of systems.
 I mean, even a bag of chips could change the sound for the better (and worse).

 Many recording studios don’t use wooden blocks to elevate their cables off the floor.
 In addition, they don’t use cryogenically treated outlets or magic dots on the wall.
 Although some of these tweaks have measurable results – we can’t work with the absolutes just based on how many variables there are.